DorraJL/Soc-Project/README.md

 ## What is a SOC?

-A Security Operations Center (SOC) is a centralized unit within an organization responsible for monitoring, detecting, analyzing, and responding to cybersecurity incidents.
-It acts as the nerve center for a company's cybersecurity efforts, combining people, processes, and technology to safeguard the organization's assets from cyber threats.
-SOC teams utilize various tools and techniques to continuously monitor networks, systems, and applications for malicious activity, playing a vital role in mitigating and remediating security incidents.
+A Security Operations Center (SOC) is a centralized unit responsible for monitoring, detecting, analyzing, and responding to cybersecurity incidents.
+It serves as the nerve center for an organization’s cybersecurity, combining people, processes, and technology to protect digital assets.
+SOC teams use various tools and techniques to continuously monitor networks, systems, and applications, playing a key role in mitigating and resolving security threats.

 <p align="center">
   <img src="./soc-principals.png" alt="SOC Overview" />